Gardener847/Card_Game/README.md

 ### Winodws Setup

-Install [chocolatey] (https://chocolatey.org/install).
+Install [chocolatey](https://chocolatey.org/install).
 Then, open a command prompt as an Admin and run the following command:

 ```
 choco install meteor